 Yes, if full function.
-The creation of, or the acquisition of control over a jointly controlled undertaking is subject to the merger control rules of the Competition Act whenever the joint undertaking fulfils the functions of an independent economic entity on a lasting basis and the thresholds identified in question 2.4 below are met.

-Where the creation of the joint venture has the object or effect of co-ordinating the competitive behaviour of undertakings that remain independent, such co-ordination is assessed under the rules applicable to prohibited agreements and practices (see Articles 9 and 10 of the Competition Act, which closely follow the wording of Article 101(1) to (3) of the Treaty on the Functioning of the European Union).
-2.4 What are the jurisdictional thresholds for application of merger control?
+The creation of, or the acquisition of control over a jointly controlled undertaking is subject to the merger control rules of the Competition Act whenever the joint effect of co-ordinating the competitive behaviour of undertakings that remain independent, such co-ordination is assessed under the rules applicable to prohibited agreements and practices (see Articles 9 and 10 of the Competition Act, which closely follow the wording of Article 101(1) to (3) of the Treaty on the Functioning of the European Union).